hwanggu-corgi/hwanggu-log/update.md

     - [ ]: You must use synchronization function provided in `sync.c`
     - [ ]: You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

-- Corgi need to ask following questions tomorrow♥♥
+- Corgi completed asking following questions in tutorial♥♥
     - Under which situation we want to add synchronization to `msq_queue_close` and `msq-queue_open`?
     - How do we know queue handle is non-blocking and the write would block?
     - How to read the size of the message